JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 For all siteswaps $$a_1 a_2 a_3 \cdots a_n$$,
 $$ \forall x \forall y,  a_x + x \not \equiv a_y + y \pmod n$$

+If we wanted to verify these pairwise relations individually, we would need to do quadratically many checks.
+A cheaper way to to note that the above statement is equivalent to saying that the set $$\{a_x\} + x \pmod n $$ is equivalent to a permutation of the numbers 1 through $$n$$.

 ## Generating New Siteswaps From Existing Ones

 ### Add 1 to Every Number